calaldees/teachingWorkshops/teacherEducation/_introMeet.md

 * Design a household routine to support you
 * Consider how you will come across as a professional from day 1
     * From this day forth - your are a professional educator
+    * Cloths?
+    * Don't expect to be spoon fed

 Questions